 Where to find good quality seeds?

 The biggest problem is getting hold of good quality seeds.
 They are using seed they obtained from Holota Agricultural Research 10 years ago, so now it is outdated and the yields are declining.
 Getting fertilizers, pesticides and herbicides in the right amounts and at the right time is also a problem.
-Ms. Ararse mentioned that neither the local agricultural officer nor the farmers’ association could supply the right types of pesticides and herbicides.
-As a consequence, she and her husband have to purchase from private traders, which is costly, and quality is not assured.
+Ms. Ararse says: "Neither the local agricultural officer nor the farmers’ association can supply the right types of pesticides and herbicides.
+As a consequence, my husband and I have to purchase from private traders, which is costly, and quality is not assured".

 All kinds of supply and market obstacles

 The farmers’ union explained that there were logistical issues in the supply chain.
-When she asked the local farmers’ association, Ms. Emebet was simply told,“We can’t do anything”.
-Ms. Emebet also said that she was reluctant to enter into debt by taking a loan from the local credit associations to buy seed, fertilizer, pesticides and herbicides because of the high interest rates.
+When she asked the local farmers’ association, Ms. Emebet was simply told that they cannot do anything about it.
+Ms. Emebet says: "I am also reluctant to take a loan from the local credit associations to buy seed, fertilizer, pesticides and herbicides because of the high interest rates".

-Ms. Emebet also mentioned her concern about the lack of market linkage.
+Ms. Emebet also mentions her concern about the lack of market linkage.
 Farmers are unable to sell their produce themselves because their association they belong to requires that they deliver the potatoes to the association’s trader, at a low price.
-Ms. Emebet would like to see private, modern storage facilities for the potato farmers around Gojje Town, so that they can store their crops for longer without damage, and sell at better prices when they choose.
+"I would like to see private, modern storage facilities for the potato farmers around Gojje Town, so that we can store our crops for longer without damage, and sell at better prices when we choose".

-In the face of all these challenges, Ms Emebet said she was no longer able to earn a living from potato farming.
-Sadly, she had made the decision to move to town to find other work.
+In the face of all these challenges, Ms Emebet says she is no longer able to earn a living from potato farming.
+Sadly, she had to make the decision to move to town to find other work.

-The challenges facing farmers like Ms. Ararse and Ms. Emebet were identified during an action research study conducted by ICCO Cooperation and Fair & Sustainable Ethiopia on small-scale producer empowerment and market access in the potato and malt-barley value chains in Arsi, West Arsi and West Shewa.
+The challenges facing farmers like Ms. Ararse and Ms. Emebet were identified during a research conducted by ICCO Cooperation and Fair & Sustainable Ethiopia on small-scale producer empowerment and market access in the potato and malt-barley value chains in Arsi, West Arsi and West Shewa.
 The aim of the study was to collect evidence on the challenges throughout the value chain and to identify actors who can support and regulate the chain.
-The partners and beneficiaries can use the result and recommendations from this action research as discussion points in their dialogues with stakeholders.
 The researchers also identified possible entry points for engaging in dialogue to address and overcome the challenges the farmers face.

 Improving dialogue capacity

-Based on the findings from the action research, training was then developed to enhance the organizations’ dialoguing capacity and negotiating for support they need.
-In October and November 2017, 37 producers’ organizations and 50 cluster associations of local self-help groups received training on how to engage in dialogue to mobilize support.
+Based on the findings from the research, training was developed to enhance the organizations’ dialoguing and negotiating capacity for support they need.
+As a result, 37 producers’ organizations and 50 cluster associations of local self-help groups received training on how to engage in dialogue to mobilize support.

 Photo: One of the activities in the ‘mobilizing support’ training: role-play of a visit to the decision maker.

-The action research and resulting training took place within a five-year program set up by the CEA alliance in a strategic partnership with the Dutch Ministry of Foreign Affairs.
+The research and resulting training took place within a five-year program set up by the Civic Engagement Alliance (CEA) in a strategic partnership with the Dutch Ministry of Foreign Affairs.
 The program focuses on strengthening civil society to engage in evidence-based dialogue with governments and private-sector stakeholders to ensure sustainable and inclusive food systems, and improve smallholder farmers’ production and access to markets.
 In Ethiopia, the Alliance is a collaboration of ICCO, Tear, Wilde Ganzen, Edukans and Light for the World.